With A New President, I Hope We Talk More About Disability

 But let’s hope — and make sure — this is the start of real momentum.

-Stand up for us
+Stand up for the AS community

 If you are reading this and you are not disabled (in which case, thank you for being here), it's also up to you to stand up for those who can't always fight for themselves.
 In the office.
 At home.
 In your friend group.
 And in private when you get no "points" from it.